-This website is operated by Vermont Property Publishing, Inc., publisher of the e-mail newsletter Vermont Current Use Report and the print newsletter Vermont Property Owners Report.
+This website is operated by Vermont Real Estate Publishing, LLC, publisher of the e-mail newsletter Vermont Current Use Report and the print newsletter Vermont Property Owners Report.

 For State of Vermont information about the current use program, see the bottom of this page.